The price tag of hustling: 5 actions to combat it.

 The truth is, many of us endure chronic stress because we've internalized the idea that overachieving is the right way to live.

-Those persistent whispers of self-doubt, that inner critic, become a relentless driving force, pushing high-achieving professional women toward the edge of burnout.
+Those persistent whispers of self-doubt, that inner critic, become a relentless driving force, pushing many overachievers toward the edge of burnout.
+Are you one of them?
+I have been.

 Studies show that chronic stress interferes with professional lives, impacting everything from work performance to relationships.